Skip to navigation

 8. Screaming

-If you can't make yourself heard above the millions of other people in your crowded country, then shout louder then they do.
+If you can't make yourself heard above the millions of other people in your crowded country, then shout louder than they do.
 Shout if you're at the market.
 Shout if you're on the bus.
 Shout if you're trying to talk English with a tourist.
 Shout if you're a becak driver who wants a customer.
 Shout if you're working in the kitchen.
 Or just shout for the hell of it.

 9. Speaking